cloudbells/FieldGuide/README.md

 `/fg minimap` and `/fieldguide minimap` will toggle the minimap button on or off.

 Use shift + scroll to scroll horizontally.

-Right click to mark spells as unwanted
+Right click to mark spells as unwanted.

 Shift-right click a spell to mark all ranks of that spell as unwanted.

 *This is a work in progress*.